RWTH-E3D/Teco/README.md

 ### Installation

 Teco can be used by cloning or downloading the whole Teco package from the GIT Repository.
-In future, the user can to run the "main.py" for loading the GUI.
+The TEASER+ repo needs to be installed analogously.

 ### How to contribute to the development of Teco

 You are invited to contribute to the development of Teco.
 You may report any issues by sending us an email to [schildt@e3d.rwth-aachen.de](mailto:schildt@e3d.rwth-aachen.de).

 ## How to cite Teco
-The following articles can be used to cite Teco:
-+ Heuristic Urban-Scale Life Cycle Assessment of Districts to Determine Their Carbon Footprints.
-Schildt, M., Cuypers, J. L., Malhotra, A., Shamovich, M., Frisch, J., van Treeck, C..
-In Proc.
-2022 Building Performance Analysis Conference and SimBuild co-organized by ASHRAE and IBPSA-USA (Vol. 10, pp. 309-317), September 2022.
+This is where we will add our publications at ASHRAE SimBuild 22 Chicago and Energy and Buildings Journal.

 ## How to cite TEASER+
 The following articles can be used to cite TEASER+: